 Sustainability and going green are buzzwords in plenty of business sectors nowadays.
 So is it any surprise that the concept has found its way to the supply chain management sector?
-When a traditional supply chain system is infused with sustainable and environmentally-friendly processes, it is called a Green Supply Chain Management (GSCM).
-Any part of the process can be eco friendly - from material sourcing to product design, from production to end-of-life management.
+When a traditional supply chain system is infused with sustainable and environmentally-friendly processes, it is called Green Supply Chain Management (GSCM).
+Any part of the process can be eco-friendly - from material sourcing to product design, from production to end-of-life management.

 There are two ways of creating a GSCM - you can either reduce the environmental impact of a supply chain, or you can try to stop the impact.
 Of the two the former is far more realistically feasible.
 The latter requires coordination and resources on an unprecedented scale and is something that might not be realistic, given current regulations and policies.

 Overall, the biggest benefactors of a GSCM are the economy.
 With the world at large looking for sustainability-based solutions in all aspects of an economy, it is pushing every sector towards a more environmentally sound approach.
 GSCM can reduce the carbon footprint of its operations massively with tweaks to its established systems.
 This, in turn, will increase efficiency within the supply chain, and that will have the domino effect of less wastage during production.